The-Marcy-Lab-School/se-unit-2/practice/arrays_objects_practice.md

 # Practice with JavaScript Objects

-### Directions
-The exercises below will not be submitted but will serve as great practice for you.

 #### Array Basics

 1. Create an array named colors that contains five different names of colors as strings.